 About This Week's Prompts for Personal Meditation

 As I grow older the doctrine of the Communion of Saints opens to my continually challenged perceptions.
 Sacramental liturgy plays with boundaries of time, and worshipers believe and then come to realize, that "all of them are alive" as Jesus says.
-To me, Abraham, Isaac and Jacob live - as well as Hagar, Sarah, Rebecca, Leah and Rachel - if not in my imagination, then in the landscape of prayer.
+To me, Abraham, Isaac and Jacob live - as well as Hagar, Sarah, Rebecca, Leah and Rachel - at least in my imagination, if not within the landscape of prayer.

 Mystical union, however, "ones" the individual in love to God and neighbor.
 What might that look like in heaven?
 Marriage to everyone?
 (Meditation One).
 Surely, the romantic ideals foundational to the concept of marriage must be incomplete (Meditation Two).
 In any case, practicing toward the universal heart necessary in the next life make the world better in this one (Meditation Three).